Phase I of the Program

 During the first four weeks of our program our aim is to provide a structured environment for spiritual growth.
 BCRC does not offer conventional drug and alcohol treatment.
 Our program is designed to encourage recovery by developing a relationship with Jesus Christ and working the 12-step program.
 We have proposed a continuous plan of action that incorporates recovery theory into long-term daily living.
 Residents will work with sponsors and and group leaders to learn how to do a moral inventory, confession of shortcomings, restitution for harm done, and service to others.

 Each of us should please our neighbors for their good, to build them up.

 Phase II of the Program

-After completion of the initial six weeks, each resident will be reviewed by staff and senior residents.
+After completion of the initial four weeks, each resident will be reviewed by staff and senior residents.
 The areas of review will include spiritual growth, personal responsibility, compliance with rules and regulations, trust, willingness, and active recovery.
 These areas will be addressed to determine where additional improvement is needed and to determine if the resident will be approved to move into Phase II of the program.
-In phase 2, residents will begin to take on more responsibility and will have the opportunity to build more and more trust.
-Our hope is that they will successfully be able to share what experience in active recovery they have had so far with another person.
-We believe that the student doesn’t truly learn the lesson until he becomes the teacher.
+In phase II, residents will begin to take on more responsibility and will have plenty of opportunities to begin building more trust with the leadership.

 Be still in the presence of the LORD, and wait patiently for him to act.
 Don’t worry about evil people who prosper or fret about their wicked schemes.